thefipster/esphome-mmwave-sensors/README.md

 | breathing rate      |       |      | x    | measurement                                                               |
 | breathing info      |       |      | x    | measurement  (1: normal,  2: fast,  3: slow, 4: none)                     |
 | radar out of bounds |       |      | x    | measurement (0: out of range, 1: within range)                            |

+## Contributing

+Since C++ is not my strongest of languages and this is my first implementation which is interacting with ESPHome, Home Assistant and the uart protocol in general, there are probably a lot of things that can be done easier or cleaner.

+Please feel free to dive in!
+[Open an issue](https://github.com/thefipster/esphome_mmwave_sensors/issues/new) or submit PRs.

+This Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

+## License

+MIT © thefipster